 With a few handfuls of fresh herbs from the garden, some toasted almonds for crunch, perfectly ripe Hass avocado, there is nothing that screams more of spring...don't you think?

-this wonderful recipe of David Lebovitz's to pickle most of the crop.
+I like to have a spicy kick to most of my food and totally admit to having a chilli addiction.
+These wee babies are the last jar of my home grown jalapenos from last summer.
+I used this wonderful recipe of David Lebovitz's to pickle most of the crop.
 I'm not looking forward to the day (very soon) when they will all be gone!
 I'd better grow a lot more this season.

 raw asparagus quinoa salad with almond and jalapeno recipe